julianrubisch/attractor/README.md

 ## CI Usage

 To use this CLI in a CI environment, use the `--ci` option, which will suppress automatic opening of a browser window.

+### Github Action

+There is a dedicated [Github Action](https://github.com/julianrubisch/attractor-action) that will compile Attractor's output.
+Here's the action on the [Marketplace](https://github.com/marketplace/actions/attractor-action).

 ### Gitlab Example